merenlab/merenlab.org/software/anvio/help/programs/anvi-gen-gene-level-stats-databases/index.md

   display: true
 ---

 A program to compute genes databases for a ginen set of bins stored in an anvi&#39;o collection.
 Genes databases store gene-level coverage and detection statistics, and they are usually computed and generated automatically when they are required (such as running anvi-interactive with `--gene-mode` flag).
-This program allows you to pre-compute them if you don&#39;t want them to be done all at once.
+This program allows you to pre-compute them if you don&#39;t want them to be done all at once..

+See **[program help menu](../../../vignette#anvi-gen-gene-level-stats-databases)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}